turingschool/front-end-curriculum/projects/build-your-own-backend.md

 ### Relationships

-At minimum, you must have at least 1 relationship between two or more tables.
+At minimum, you must have at least 1 relationship between two or more tables. (e.g. one-to-one, one-to-many, many-to-many)

 ### Required endpoints

-* 6 GET endpoints
+* 4 GET endpoints
-  * 3 GET endpoints for all of one resource (i.e. '/api/v1/merchants')
+  * 2 GET endpoints for all of one resource (i.e. '/api/v1/merchants')
-  * 3 GET endpoints for a specific resource (i.e. '/api/v1/merchants/:id')
+  * 2 GET endpoints for a specific resource (i.e. '/api/v1/merchants/:id')
-* 3 POST endpoints
+* 2 POST endpoints
-* 3 PUT OR PATCH endpoints
+* 2 PUT OR PATCH endpoints
-* 3 DELETE endpoints
+* 2 DELETE endpoints

-### Status Codes
+### Status Codes & Error Handling

-All endpoint should respond with the minimum status code results:
+All endpoints should respond with the minimum status code results:

 * 200: Success
 * 404: Not Found